peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 #### Parameters

 * `vertices` (Type: Array.&lt;number> | Float32Array)<br>An array of vertex positions.
-This array's length must be divisible by 3; every 3 elements are the X, Y, and Z coordinates, in that order, of one vertex.
+This array's length must be divisible by 3; every 3 elements are the x-, y-, and z-coordinates, in that order, of one vertex.
 * `indices` (Type: Array.&lt;number> | Uint16Array | Uint32Array | Uint8Array | null | undefined) (optional)<br>Array of vertex indices that the mesh buffer will use.
 Each index (n) is a number referring to the (n+1)th vertex.
 If you are defining a set of triangles, there should be 3 indices for each triangle; for line segments, 2 indices for each segment; and for points, 1 index for each point.
 Can be null, undefined, or omitted, in which case no index array is used and primitives in the mesh buffer are marked by consecutive vertices.

 #### Return Value